The government funded the research, the FDA approved it, and now you have access to an opioid that kills faster than Fentanyl.

 That may be true, but the FDA seems not to take in the human side of opioid use.
 And if history tells us anything (in fact, if current opioid addiction rates in the USA tell us anything), it’s that opioids are highly addictive and dangerous drugs.
 In 2017 alone, 49,000 Americans died from opioid overdose.
 How many more experienced people serious addiction and imploded their lives, or are RIGHT NOW trying to shake the monkey off their back?

-The Road To Addiction Hell is Paved by Your Government
+Your Government Paves The Road To Addiction Hell

 Dsuvia will sell for $50 to $60 per dose and gained FDA approval despite some morality and reason still exists in the chain of command: four Senators, Public Citizen (an advocacy group), and Professor Raeford Brown of the University of Kentucky who chairs the FDA advisory committee all disapproved the drug.